 Plumbing leaks

-Like electronics, plumbing weaknesses tend to show themselves early on.
 Fortunately, the problem is usually just a loose fitting, which you can fix yourself easily with a little Teflon tape.
-If you spot some wetness inside, here's how to track it down (and maybe fix it yourself!).
+If you spot some wetness inside the RV, here's how to track it down (and maybe fix it yourself!)

 Final Advice: Keep Learning